 - For more information, consult the Ctgb (Board for the Authorisation of Plant Protection Products and Biocides) website.

-- Since 1 January 2021, you may not be allowed to provide your services in the UK.
+- You may not be allowed to provide your services in the UK anymore.
 Closely inspect any contracts concerning services that are strictly regulated, for instance legal or accounting services.
 For more information, check our sector-specific information.

 - Do you contribute to industrial construction projects in the UK?
-Read the Brexit Impact Scan information on the theme Industry (in Dutch only).
+Read the Brexit Impact Scan information on the Industry topic (in Dutch only).

 - The United Kingdom has specific product requirements for packaging and the import and export of waste.
 The rules have changed.